GordianDotNet/VSMonoDebugger/README.md

 Enables Visual Studio 2017 and 2019 to deploy and debug a .Net application on a remote Linux machine with mono installed over SSH.
 Local debugging under Windows with Mono installed is now also supported.

+**For bugs with the latest version, an older version can be found here:** [MarketplaceReleases](https://github.com/GordianDotNet/VSMonoDebugger/tree/master/MarketplaceReleases)

 # Usage

 ## Visual Studio 2019 Support